smile-eh/generate-html-starter/README.md

 # Requirements

-Project uses Python 3.6+, and was bult using Python 3.10
+Project uses Python 3.6+, and was built using Python 3.10

 It is suggested you create a [Virtual Environment](https://docs.python.org/3/library/venv.html) for the project.